asmotor/asmotor/doc/Expressions.md

 The simplest integer expression is a number.

 An expression is said to be constant when it doesn't change its value during linking.
 This basically means that you can't use labels in those expressions.
-The instructions in the macro-language all require expressions that are constant
+The instructions in the macro-language all require expressions that are constant.

 ### Integer literals
 The assembler supports several numeric formats: